zakariaCHOUKRI/intro-to-slurm/projects/project2.md

-## Manage resources
+## Resource Management System for Cluster Partitions

-Create an application that allows the user to choose a partition and then automatically displays the number of available CPUs and GPUs in that partition using the ```scontrol```, ```squeue```, and ```sinfo``` commands, you can follow these steps:
+Develop an application that enables users to select a partition and automatically displays the number of available CPUs and GPUs in that partition.
+The application will leverage ```scontrol```, ```squeue```, and ```sinfo``` commands for data collection and use Dash for creating a user interface.

-### Data Collection:
+### Project Details:

-- Use the ```scontrol```, ```squeue```, and ```sinfo``` commands to collect information about the partitions and resources in the cluster.
+- Utilize ```scontrol```, ```squeue```, and ```sinfo``` commands to gather information about the partitions and resources in the cluster.
-- Analyze this information to extract the available partitions and the number of available CPUs and GPUs in each partition.
+- Analyze this data to identify the available partitions and determine the number of available CPUs and GPUs in each partition.

-### Create an Interface with Dash:
+- User Interface with Dash:
-- Use Dash to create a web interface that allows the user to select a partition from the list of available partitions.
+  - Employ Dash to develop a web interface that allows users to choose a partition from the list of available partitions.
-- Use a callback function to automatically update the number of available CPUs based on the selected partition.
+  - Implement a callback function to automatically update the number of available CPUs based on the selected partition.